the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Get in touch

+Ping us in our [gitter channel](https://gitter.im/WhitakerLab/the-turing-way).\
-You can contact the PI of the Turing Way project - Kirstie Whitaker - by email at kwhitaker@turing.ac.uk.
+You can also contact the PI of the Turing Way project - Kirstie Whitaker - by email at kwhitaker@turing.ac.uk.

 ## Contributing through GitHub